UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 UConn Performance Insights

-- The Huskies' 101.8 points per 100 possessions on offense rank 11th in college basketball, and the 83.7 points they allow per 100 possessions rank 16th in college basketball.
+- The Huskies rank 11th in college basketball with 101.8 points scored per 100 possessions, and 16th in college basketball defensively with 83.7 points conceded per 100 possessions.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.